 ’Round here, we liked theater-in-the-round.
 Cowtown’s second Casa Manana opened in 1958.

 Three other kinds of structures—essentially extinct today—contributed to a well-rounded Cowtown in the 1950s: amphitheaters, railroad roundhouses and turntables, and drive-in movie theaters.

 For us, just as for the ancient Romans, amphitheaters are semicircular or fan-shaped: rounded on the wide end with a stage or bandshell at the tapered end.
 In 1952, across University Drive from well-rounded Farrington Field, you could still see the fan-shaped footprint of the amphitheater—the alpha amphitheater: the original Casa Manana of 1936.

 When the wind is just right you can still hear the squeak of Sally Rand’s balloons.

 Amphitheaters, like the original Casa Manana, seem to have been a short-lived phenomenon.
-Aerial photos of 1952 show that Fort Worth had at least four amphitheaters in the early 1950s: (top to bottom) Sycamore Park across Beach Street from Poly High just north of where “the Rec” is today, North Side High School (on Fielder Street near today’s baseball field), and McLean Junior High (Paschal High since 1955) at the corner of Forest Park Boulevard and West Lowden Street.
+Aerial photos of 1952 show that Fort Worth had at least four amphitheaters in the early 1950s.
+Three were (top to bottom) Sycamore Park across Beach Street from Poly High just north of where “the Rec” is today, North Side High School (on Fielder Street near today’s baseball field), and McLean Junior High (Paschal High since 1955) at the corner of Forest Park Boulevard and West Lowden Street.

 These clips from 1952 and 1953 mention the amphitheaters in Sycamore Park (“cushion service provided”) and at McLean Junior High School and North Side High School.
 The top clip indicates that Arlington Heights High School had an amphitheater, but such an amphitheater is not shown on aerial photos of 1952 and 1956.